 To foster pupils’ ability to look at all perspectives

 Pupils will be encouraged to develop skills that equip them for employment

 All pupils study History in KS3.
 In Year 8, pupils study the Norman Conquest, followed by the Native Americans.

-Year 9 begins with the study of the Tudors and Stuarts, and this is followed by a historical investigation of the Titanic.
+Year 9 begins with the study of the Suffragettes and World War One, the Causes and Consequences of Partition, and this is followed by an historical investigation of the assassination of JFK.

-Year 10 units consists of the study of the Great War, followed by the Troubles in Northern Ireland and the Holocaust.
+Year 10 units consists of the study of the USA and Civil Rights, followed by the Troubles in N. Ireland and the Holocaust.

 Pupils study the CCEA specification.
 A/S pupils study the ‘Nazis in Germany 1919-45’ and ‘Russia 1914-1941’.
 A/2 pupils study ‘The Clash of Ideologies in Europe 1900-2000’ and ‘The Partition of Ireland 1900-1925’.

 The study of History leads to a range of possible career options.
 History develops pupils’ critical, analytical thinking and communication skills, which many careers require.